icas711/simple_multiselect/README.md

 ## Features

-- Accepts custom input data.
+- Accepts custom input data
-- Data is updated when selected.
+- Data is updated when selected
+- BottomSheet
-- BottomSheet.
+- Select all
+- With or without checkbox

 ## Getting started